Self-guided Sightseeing Tour #1 in Neu-Ulm, Germany

 Show sight on map

-The stumbling blocks in Neu-Ulm are listed in the list of stumbling blocks in Neu-Ulm.
-You are part of the Europe -wide project "Stumbling Stones" by the Cologne artist Gunter Demnig.
-These are decentralized memorials that are said to remind you of the fate of those people who lived in Neu-Ulm and were deported by the National Socialists and were murdered in concentration camps and extermination camps.
+The list of stumbling stones in Neu-Ulm lists the stumbling stones that have existed in Neu-Ulm so far.
+They are part of the Europe-wide project "Stolpersteine" by the Cologne artist Gunter Demnig.
+These are decentralised memorials that are intended to commemorate the fate of those people who lived in Neu-Ulm and were deported by the National Socialists and murdered in concentration camps and extermination camps, among other places.

 Wikipedia: Liste der Stolpersteine in Neu-Ulm (DE)